 4. Payne’s BBQ

-Payne’s BBQ is my mom’s favorite spot and it is located in a former auto mechanic station.
+Payne’s BBQ is my mom’s favorite barbecue spot and the restaurant is located in a former auto mechanic station.
 Payne’s may not be luxury dining and doesn’t offer up much in the way of atmosphere, but it’s a foodies dream come true.

 Payne’s pork sandwiches are served chopped, sliced, or smothered in your choice of mild or hot sauce, and topped with a tangy, day-glow-green, mustard-infused slaw.
 Again, this is my mom’s favorite and she hits up Payne’s at least once a week for the BBQ Sammich.